skanikasaini6/KDD_Project/README.md

 Cross-Validation :
 Cross-Validation is used to assess the predictive performance of the models and to judge how they perform outside the sample to a new data set also known as test data.
 The motivation to use cross-validation techniques is that when we fit a model, we are fitting it to a training dataset.
 The procedure has a single parameter called k that refers to the number of groups that a given data sample is to be split into.
 Cross-Validation is a very useful technique for assessing the effectiveness of your model, particularly in cases where you need to mitigate over-fitting.

-Validating performance of DecisionTreeregression and random Forest regressor which yielded low RMSE error value.
+Validating performance of DecisionTree Regression and Random Forest Regressor which yielded low RMSE error value.

 5 fold cross validation on Decision tree Regression:
 5 fold cross vaidation score: [0.94428852 0.94733705 0.94651084 0.94297185 0.96514304]
-Mean score 0.9447009229122203
+Mean score: 0.9447009229122203

 5 fold cross-validation on Random forest Regression:
 5 fold cross vaidation score: [0.9600374 0.96511895 0.96494218 0.96842691 0.94239636]
-Mean score 0.9647339229122203
+Mean score: 0.9647339229122203

 ***Optimization/Deployment:***

-The result will be optimized using GridSearchCV or RandomSearchCV where the best hyperparameters are chosen for the algorithm by checking out all possible values in the grid.
+The result was optimized using GridSearchCV or RandomSearchCV where the best hyperparameters are chosen for the algorithm by checking out all possible values in the grid.

-**Conclusion**